Bechir-Dridi/saitamaTraining-capacitor/README.md

 ### this mobile app built using React & Capacitor ###

-you would need these dependencies for capacitor npm install -g @capacitor/cli npm install --save-dev @capacitor/core
+you would need these dependencies for capacitor: npm i @capacitor/core npm i -D @capacitor/cli